wahfei/LearningGit/README.md

 # LearningGit
-This line ais added after cloning Learninggit repository (7/7/2021)
+This line is added after cloning Learninggit repository (7/7/2021)